zeke/sniphr-chrome/README.md

 Wishlist
 --------

-* Elephant trunk?
-* Highlight sniphs, differentiating user's from the rest
-* If username is not configured, prompt user for it
-* Improve description text
-* *.sniphr.com should be sniph-exempt
 * Save "instance number" if selected text occurs multiple times on the page?
 * Allow users to manually check for sniphs on the current page
-* Add a 'cancel' link to options
+* Add more links to options.html
-* Handle icon style at load time (in case mode is not public)
+* Handle icon style at load time and per-page
-* Add a domain blacklist feature
-* OmniAuth?
+* Show a google notification when a sniph is saved
 * Set up auto-updating: http://code.google.com/chrome/extensions/autoupdate.html

 Before Releasing